• 10.00am - 5.30pm

 The Museum Director has legal responsibility for the Museum’s compliance with the Freedom of Information Act.

-The Museum’s Records Officer is responsible for coordinating and monitoring information requests received by the Museum, monitoring and updating the Publication Scheme, and providing advice where necessary.
+The Museum’s nominated Information Risk Officer is responsible for coordinating and monitoring information requests received by the Museum, monitoring and updating the Publication Scheme, and providing advice where necessary.

-The Museum’s SIRO has responsibility for leading internal reviews and making a decision in the case of an appeal; in the event that the SIRO was involved with the original response, the Assistant Director (Human Resources) will lead the review.
+The Museum’s Senior Information Risk Officer (SIRO) has responsibility for leading internal reviews and making a decision in the case of an appeal; in the event that the SIRO was involved with the original response, the Assistant Director (Human Resources) will lead the review.

-All staff have a responsibility to familiarise themselves with policies and procedures relating to the Act, to respond to requests for information in accordance to the Act, and to provide the Records Officer with the necessary advice and assistance for the purpose of responding to requests for information.
+All staff have a responsibility to familiarise themselves with policies and procedures relating to the Act, to respond to requests for information in accordance to the Act, and to provide the Information Risk Officer with the necessary advice and assistance for the purpose of responding to requests for information.

 Fees

-When information is provided as copies of documents, photographs, film, etc, the Museum reserves the right to charge the current fee for reproductions.
+When information is provided as copies of documents, photographs, film etc, the Museum reserves the right to charge the current fee for scans and reproductions.
 A fees notice will be sent to the enquirer prior to the supply of any information.

-Where the costs of locating, retrieving and extracting information exceeds the cost of £450 (18 hours), the Museum reserves the right to charge for the additional costs in staff time.
-Costs are set at £25 per person per hour regardless to actual rate of pay.
+Where the costs of locating, retrieving and extracting information exceeds £450 (18 hours), the Museum reserves the right to charge for the additional costs in staff time.
+Costs are set at £25 per person per hour regardless of actual rate of pay.

 Privacy notice